yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 what happens to those who [violate]({% pst 2015/nov/2015-11-24-imprisonment-for-irresponsible-coding %}) the principles of excellence.
-However, most Agile teams understand "quality" as a great flag to hang on the wall, but get scared when I ask, "what happens if someone delivers low quality?".
+However, most Agile teams understand "quality" as a great flag to hang on the wall, but get scared when I ask, "what happens if someone delivers low quality?."

 **Principle #10**:
 "Simplicity&mdash;the art of maximizing the amount of work not done&mdash;is essential."